 A briefing on open access publishing and Oxford's position: Green vs. Gold; funder mandates and publisher policies; Oxford Research Archive (ORA) and Symplectic; OA website/ helpline; what's new.

 Who is this session for?
 Research support staff, administrators and librarians, researchers and academics.

-During this introduction to citation tracking and bibliometrics we will examine a range of tools for finding journal metrics, article metrics and author metrics, in the context of moves towards responsible metrics in measuring the impact of publications and researchers.
+During this introduction to citation tracking and bibliometrics we will use a range of 'impact factor' tools to find top journals and conferences, count citations and measure the impact of publications and researchers.
 We will cover Journal Citation Reports, CiteScore Journal Metrics, Web of Science, Scopus, Google Scholar, Essential Science Indicators, ORCID and more and explain how to use each tool and its strengths and weaknesses.

 Who is this session for?
-Researchers, Academics, Research Support Staff and Research Postgraduates in Sciences and Social Sciences.
+Researchers, Academics, Research Support Staff and Research Postgraduates in Medical Sciences.

 Google Analytics - Bodleian Libraries use Google Analytics cookies on this web site.
 Google Analytics anonymously tracks individual visitor behaviour on this web site so that we can see how LibGuides is being used.
 We only use this information for monitoring and improving our websites and content for the benefit of our users (you).
 You can opt out of Google Analytics cookies completely (from all websites) by visiting https://tools.google.com/dlpage/gaoptout